Carolyn Wilson

-She retired from competitive synchronized swimming in August 1985.
-She is a life member of Rushmoor Synchronized Swimming Club.
+She retired from competitive synchronised swimming in August 1985.
+She is a life member of Rushmoor Synchronised Swimming Club.

 Wilson holds a BSc Hons degree in Botany & Zoology from Bristol University (1981), a Postgraduate Certificate in Education from Reading University and a First Class Master's degree with Distinction in Institutional Management & Leadership for Professional Development from Southampton University (2007).
 She is currently Assistant Deputy Head & Head of Science at a school in Guildford, England.